Skip to main content

 Wondering where your libido went?
 First consider how stressed you’ve been.

-“When we’re going through periods of high stress, it’s perfectly normal for sex to be the last thing on our minds,” says Dr. Campbell.
+“When we’re going through periods of high stress, it’s perfectly normal for sex to be the last thing on our minds,” says Dr. Bailey.
 “This is typically only temporary and should resolve as you cope with the stress.”

 9. Changes to your menstrual cycle